toml-lang/toml/toml.md

 multi-line literal.

-All strings must contain only valid UTF-8 encoded characters as is the case for the TOML file as a whole.
+All strings must contain only valid UTF-8 encoded characters as is the case for the TOML document as a whole.
 Certain control characters are not allowed to occur literally in any kind of string: U+0000 to U+0008, U+000B, U+000C, U+000E to U+001F, and U+007F.
 In basic strings and multi-line basic strings, but not in literal strings or multi-line literal strings, those control characters can be described with escapes as specified below.
 Additional restrictions are described below.